Rishabhmannu/Field-to-Fork-An-Agri-Business-Platform/README.md

 ## Acknowledgements

 - Thanks to the open-source community for the tools and resources that made this project possible.
-- Special mention to my friends Aditya Singh Mertia(IIT2022125) and Karan Singh(IIT2022132) of IITA for making this possible
+- Special mention to my friends Aditya Singh Mertia(IIT2022125) and Karan Singh(IIT2022132) of IIITA for making this possible

 ## Contact